 Are you looking to increase your resume results?
 Do you know how social media channels can skyrocket the number of interviews your resume generates?
-And of course, ultimately improve job search success.
+And, of course, ultimately improve job search success.

-First, let’s take a look at LinkedIn and how can it help you get a new position.
+First, let’s take a look at LinkedIn and how it can help you get a new position.

 LinkedIn is an effective way to network, put yourself out there as a potential job candidate, research, and target desirable companies, and job hunt.
 It is an excellent personal network learning platform.

-LinkedIn also provides suggestions for other professionals in your geographical area, or with similar career or academic interests.
+LinkedIn also provides suggestions for other professionals in your geographical area or with similar career or academic interests.
 This type of networking can be invaluable in helping you develop the skills needed to attain a new job or advance your career.
 Although there are different steps to land a teaching job, do not underestimate the power of networking!

 So.. your question:

 How Can You Use LinkedIn to Further Your Career?

 As indicated above, LinkedIn can be a powerful tool for furthering your career, particularly if you feel like you have already hit the ceiling in your current school or organization.
 Use the website to search for similar organizations or districts that are currently growing or are looking to expand in the future.
 Contact the school or organization directly or track down other individuals who may have an excellent lead or an in at a place of interest.

 If you have a well-crafted, keyword-rich profile, you will increase your candidacy for a targeting position.
 Make sure your page is concise, professional, and appealing to potential readers.